TheAimMeister/ChangeRobloxFont/README.md

 - Script will now ask which font to use if multiple are found
 - Now requires regular.ttf instead of arial.ttf, which will be used if a font is not found

-Be sure to use any a font with at least regular in the name I forgot to mention some stuff and update this.., oopsie.
+I forgot to mention some stuff and update this.., oopsie.

 Changes from v0.0.6: